GVR Report cover Clinical Trials Market Size, Share & Trends Report

 Sponsor Insights

-The report further provides a deep dive into the sponsors of the industry, wherein it was identified that pharmaceutical & biopharmaceutical companies accounted for the largest share with 69.9% in 2022 and are anticipated to witness growth at a CAGR of 6.1% over the forecast period.
+The pharmaceutical & biopharmaceutical companies accounted for the largest revenue share of the clinical trials industry in 2025.
 This can be attributed to the greater interest of the pharmaceutical industry in the research field.
-In addition, there has been an increase in the number of clinical trials funded by pharmaceutical & biopharmaceutical companies.
+In addition, the number of clinical trials funded by pharmaceutical & biopharmaceutical companies has increased.
 The pharmaceutical industry plays a vital role in financing the research for the development of new drugs.

 Regional Insights